 Greetings Internet Stranger!
 So, you’re interested in spending 24 hours in Annapolis, Maryland?
 Great choice!
 Annapolis is the capital of Maryland.
 It’s the home of the Naval Academy.
-Most importantly for my purposes, it’s the location of the very first New York Times 36 Hours itinerary column.
-My feelings about the 36 Hours column are the very definition of ambivalent.
+Most importantly for my purposes, it’s absolutely one of the best possible places to spend 24 hours.
+I mean, it would be better to spend a full long weekend in Annapolis if you truly want to soak up all the sights.

 24 Hours in Annapolis

-The hotel where I stayed in Annapolis has since closed, so I can’t recommend it.
-But if you’re looking for great deals on hotels for your One Day in Annapolis Itinerary, click here!
+If you’re looking for an excellent deal on this hotel, click here.
+If you’d rather explore great deals on other hotels in Annapolis, click here!
 You’ll have tons of options to choose from, so I guarantee you’ll find something amazing in your price range.

 24 Hours in Annapolis